cloudfoundry/korifi/README.md

 ### Domain Management
 To be able to create workload routes via the CF API in the absence of the domain management endpoints, you must first create the appropriate `CFDomain` resource(s) for your cluster.
 Each desired domain name should be specified via the `spec.name` property of a distinct resource.
 The `metadata.name` for the resource can be set to any unique value (the API will use a GUID).
 See `controllers/config/samples/cfdomain.yaml` for an example.

+### Configuring Default Domain

+At the time of installation, platform operators can configure a default domain so that app developers can push an application without specifying domain information.
+Operator can do so by setting the `defaultDomainName` at `api/config/base/apiconfig/cf_k8s_api_config.yaml`.
+The value should match `spec.name` on the `CFDomian` resource.

+Note: Platform operators are responsible for creating the required `CFDomain` resource.
+See `controllers/config/samples/cfdomain.yaml` for an example.

 ---
 ## Install Eirini-Controller